-In addition, advances in magnetic tape technology, embodied in the commercial availability of LTO Ultrium tape drives and media, now permit the storage of 100 GB of data at 10 MBps on a tape cartridge.
-Optical storage has not kept pace.
-Despite misgivings about longevity and reliability, we have chosen magnetic tape as the most cost- effective solution for the APV archives.
+In addition, advances in magnetic tape technology, embodied in the commercial availability of LTO Ultrium tape drives and media, now permit the storage of 100 GB of data at 15 MBps (nominal) on a tape cartridge.
+Despite misgivings about longevity and reliability, we have chosen magnetic tape as the most cost-effective solution for the APV archives.